 Heat oil to 375°F (190°C).
 Pour hot oil over chilies, spices, and other seasonings.
 Stir well to distribute hot oil throughout.
 Set aside to fully cool, about 30 minutes or until bowl or pot is cool to the touch.

 Once chili-and-oil mixture has fully cooled, remove star anise and cardamom pods.
 Mix in fried shallots and garlic.
-Pour finished chili crisp into jars and store at room temperature for about 3 months.
+Pour finished chili crisp into jars and store in the fridge for about 3 months.
 It can be served immediately, but for best flavor, eat it the next day.
 Stir well before serving.